SNERX.COM/MATH Last Updated 2023/11/4 • Read Time 22min • Discord

 I contend that if you don't believe I applied Cantor's diagonalization properly, then

-you have not been careful to note the kind of infinites I used.
-In my example, I do
+you have not been careful to note the kind of infinities I used.
+In my prior example,

-not mix potential with actual infinity, and thereby the list of 0.11
+I do not mix potential with actual infinity, and thereby the list of 0.11n's we

-earlier results in an infinite number of reals that lead with 0.11
+enumerated earlier results in an infinite number of reals that lead with 0.11, meaning

 the idea of uncountability back into real numbers, then simply swap the naturals with